Realities of Recessions

 With everything going on we have heard the term “recession” get thrown around a lot over the past couple of months.
 So, what exactly is a recession and how do we determine if we are in one?
 Historically, the definition of a recession was two consecutive quarters of decline in real GDP figures.
-Even though the consensus seems to be this will occur later in 2022 or into early 2023, the definition seems to be changing.
+Even though this technically occurred during the first two quarters of 2022, the definition seems to be changing.
 The National Bureau of Economic Research, which officially declares recessions now defines it as a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales.
 Regardless of the definition, there are some historical facts that can be helpful to know about recessions and how we normally come out of them.

 Recessions tend to be short, and Expansions Powerful